HTHcoin/go-hthworld/README.md

 #### Running a private miner

-Mining on the public Altcoinchain network is a complex task as it's only feasible using GPUs, FPGAs and ASICs.
-For information on such a setup, please consult the [Altcoinchain discord](https://discord.gg/hcXHyQP4Je).
+Mining on the public Go-Chain network is a complex task as it's only feasible using GPUs, FPGAs and ASICs.
+For information on such a setup, please consult the [Go-Chain discord](https://discord.gg/hcXHyQP4Je).

 In a private network setting, however a single CPU miner instance is more than enough for practical purposes as it can produce a stable stream of blocks at the correct intervals